OpenTechStrategies/streetcrm/INSTALL.md

     [general]
     secret_key = myverysecretkeyhere

 This configuration file is referenced in /settings.py.
-You can set
-the path to it in CONFIG_SPEC.
+You can set the path to it in CONFIG_SPEC.
+The path of that configuration file is set by default to ~/.config/swoptact/, but you can change it to wherever you'd like to keep the file.

 You also might want to set the debug flag to true.